Ernst Kris: Life

 In 1938, Kris fled to England, after Hitler invaded Austria.
-In England he became a lecturer and training analyst at the London Institute of Psychoanalysis, until 1940.
-In London, he also established a working relationship with art historian Ernst Gombrich concerning the art of caricature.
+In England he became a lecturer and training analyst in London at the Institute of Psychoanalysis, until 1940.
+He also established a working relationship with art historian Ernst Gombrich concerning the art of caricature.
 At the same time, Kris analyzed Nazi radio broadcasts for the BBC, as his friend Gombrich also did.

 In 1940, Kris and his family moved to New York, where he became a visiting professor at the New School for Social Research, where he founded the Research Project on Totalitarian Communication (1941–44) alongside Hans Speier.
 In 1943 he began to work as a lecturer at the New York Psychoanalytic Institute and the College of the City of New York.

 In 1945 he co-founded the journal The Psychoanalytic Study of the Child with Anna Freud and Marie Bonaparte.

 In 1946, Kris became a fellow of the American Orthopsychiatric Association and an associate of the American Psychological Association.
 He also became a member of the editorial board of the Journal of the American Psychoanalytic Association.

 Kris dedicated the last years of his life to the psychoanalytic theory, ego psychology, early childhood development and a theory of psychoanalytic technique.

-Kris was one of the first developers of the new ego psychology, a school of psychoanalysis that originated in Freud's ego-superego-id model.
+Kris was one of the first developers of the new ego psychology, a school of psychoanalysis that originated in Freud's structural model.

 He proposed a new way to enter the unconscious; not via a fast and immediate entrance, but via exploration by the surface.
 It consists of exposing defense mechanisms and not of exploring the id.

 Kris died in New York City in 1957.